-The ALTA® Advanced Vibration Meter uses a silicon micromachined, variable capacitance accelerometer to measure vibration (acceleration, velocity, displacement, or acceleration peak), frequency (Hz/RPM), and crest factor on all three axes, duty cycle (how much of the report interval vibration was present), and temperature of the system to which it is attached.
+The ALTA® Advanced Vibration Meter uses a silicon micromachined, variable capacitance accelerometer to measure vibration (Acceleration, Velocity, Displacement, or acceleration peak), frequency (Hz/RPM), and crest factor on all three axes, duty cycle (how much of the report interval vibration was present), and Temperature of the system to which it is attached.

 The Advanced Vibration Meter uses an accelerometer to capture g-force on all axes and then calculates vibration, frequency, and crest factor from that acceleration data.
 The meter reports the Duty Cycle as a percentage of how long the vibration was present during the Heartbeat.
-A single measurement consists of gathering 256 acceleration data points, analyzing those data points to produce vibration data, then taking a temperature measurement.
+A single measurement consists of gathering 256 acceleration data points, analyzing those data points to produce vibration data, and then taking a temperature measurement.
 The meter will measure on a configurable measurement interval or Heartbeat.
 Only the most recent set of data points is reported on each Heartbeat.

 Example Applications

-- General vibration monitoring
+• General vibration monitoring

-- Smart machines, structures, and materials
+• Smart machines, structures, and materials

-- Bridge and building seismic activity monitoring
+• Bridge and building seismic activity monitoring

-- Assembly line monitoring
+• Assembly line monitoring

-a.
-Conveyor systems - Just about anything that vibrates
+• Just about anything that vibrates

-a.
-Motors of almost any kindi.
-Vehicle engines
+• Motors of almost any kind

-ii.
-Industrial machinery
+• Industrial machinery

-iii.
-Drills
+• Drills

-iv.
-AC Units - Fans
+• AC Units

-- Condensers
+• Condensers

 Determine a Vibration Baseline